prk-2023/vork_area/2025/Finance/Must_read_Preservation_cash_Flows.md

 All saving/insurance schemes give a picture of Long term financial promises, life insurance, retirement plans or pension-linked investments.

 When viewed from the point of preserving the value of saving over time.
-We not re-build/calculate/asses any investment plan.
+We can re-build/re-calculate/re-asses any investment plan.

 And here are some points: